 not to discount anything, it is a journey and it takes time and inner-work to live like this. that day in november 2012 was just the tip of the iceberg but that set me on the journey of self-awareness. now till 2020, I have attended multiple training programs, read various books, consumed countless videos, and most importantly spent A LOT of time introspecting, analysing myself, my ways of being.

 like everything else we want to be good at, this kind of thinking/living/acting requires practice. we have been conditioned to operate in a certain way. to think and do a certain way. to live a certain way. the longer we’ve lived like that, the longer it takes to rewire the brain. it is a conscious activity to unlearn how one has been operating, unlearning ways of being/living that don’t work for us, unlearning limiting beliefs, and then learn how we want to operate.

 “Empty your cup so that it may be filled; become devoid to gain totality.”Bruce Lee

 “What gets us into trouble is not what we don’t know.
 It’s what we know for sure that just ain’t so.”Mark Twain

-Rewiring the brain is like building muscle — you go to the gym, you put in the work to build that.
-Put in consistent effort.
-And that’s how one learns this new way of living.
-First unlearn, then learn.
+rewiring the brain or our way of being is like building muscle — you go to the gym, you put in the work to build that. put in consistent effort. and that’s how one learns this new way of living. first unlearn, then learn.

 “The more I learn the more I realise how much I don’t know.”

-I still continue to learn/unlearn about myself, human beings, and life, in general, each day.
-There’s A LOT to learn and I’m a life-long learner.
-I don’t think this learning/unlearning is ever going to stop and I don’t want it to stop.
-I am committed to growing/expanding myself and getting better each day.
+i still continue to learn/unlearn about myself, human beings, and life, in general, each day. there’s A LOT to learn and I’m a life-long learner. i don’t think this learning/unlearning is ever going to stop — because we experience new experiences every day, we witness new situations every day — and I don’t want it to stop. i am committed to growing/expanding myself and getting better each day.

-I wish you all the power to accomplish whatever you have set your mind to. x
+i wish you all the power to accomplish whatever you have set your mind to. x